 Royal Society of New Zealand Act 1965 constituted the Society for the purpose of advancing and promoting science, technology and the humanities in New Zealand.

-It also seeks to establish and administer for members a code of professional standards and ethics in science, technology, and the humanities professional duties.
-The Charter and the Code are aligned in the described principles of credible research practices, and values for promoting good research.
+It also seeks to establish and administer for members a code of professional standards and ethics in science, technology, and the humanities.

 It provides infrastructure and other support for the professional needs of scientists, technologists and humanities.